|

 parents had diabetes and her mother committed suicide by overdosing with

 sleeping pills when the patient was age nineteen.
-The dire implications
+The dire implications of

 this history were not relieved by any evidence that the patient would